lonestriker/sign-pdf/README.md

 The Python backend version offers additional features and processing capabilities:

-### Prerequisites

-- Python 3.9 or higher

 ### Usage (Python Version from source)

-Python-based version allows conversion of signatures from images (jpg, gif, png, etc.) into transparent `png` format with a transparent background.
+Python-based version allows conversion of signatures from images (jpg, gif, png, etc.) into `png` format with a transparent background.

 1. Clone the repository:
    ```bash